juniorjunior/RPiPWM/README.md

 ## UDP Messages

-Each message consists of a one byte (8 bits) command, eight bytes (64 bits) for the target IDs, followed by the appropriate data.
+Each message consists of a one byte (8 bits) command, eight bytes (64 bits) for the target IDs, four bytes (32 bits) for the message ID, followed by the appropriate data.
 Target IDs is a bit field which allows up to 64 targets to be commanded from one broadcast message.
 Multiple targets can have the same ID.
 Valid target IDs therefore are from 0 to 64 with a target ID of 0 meaning "all targets".

 | Name | Value | Description |
 | :--- | ----: | :---------- |